Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

+* Replace core architecture (using std::variant and Collection)
+* Get new arch to create a rake of inert particles, compute their motion, and draw them
 * Move the GUI and pre-run parts of the various Body classes into their own class/file and out of main.cpp and Body.h
 * When running, grey out the dt and Re fields - those are the only things you can't change
 * Add a "ms/frame" and "FPS" for the simulation component also